MaxwellMendenhall/Logistic_Regression_Demo/README.md

 \end{cases}
 $$

-#### Gradient Descent: Algorithm used to optimize the cost function and find best value for w and b, where a is learning rate.
+#### Gradient Descent:
+The algorithm is used to optimize the cost function and find the best value for w and b, where a is the learning rate.
 $$w_j = w_j - a[\frac{1}{m}\sum_{i=1}^{m}(\mathrm{f}\vec{w},b(\vec{x}^{i})-y^i)x_j^i]$$

 $$b = b - a[\frac{1}{m}\sum_{i=1}^{m}(\mathrm{f}\vec{w},b(\vec{x}^i)-y^i)]$$